 Besides the display features, the Razer Phone 2 also has a big 4,000mAh battery and supports wireless charging.
 It also has the latest Qualcomm Snapdragon 845 processor, loud twin front speakers with Dolby Atmos support, and more.
 Software improvements like Game Booster let owners set customized performance setups for each game.
 The cameras in the Razer Phone 2 are highly improved compared to the original, and the phone incorporates the company’s Chroma LED lighting in the back for the Razer logo.

-You can purchase it now from Razer unlocked for $799.99.
-Razer also announced the Raiji Mobile game controller, made specifically for the Razer Phone 2, although it works with any Android phone.
-It will go on sale later this year.
+You can purchase it now from Razer unlocked for $650.
+You can also get the Raiji Mobile game controller that’s made specifically for the Razer Phone 2, although it works with any Android phone.

 Asus ROG Phone

 Asus announced its entry into the gaming smartphone market in June with the ROG Phone.
 Asus wisely used its well known Republic of Gamers (ROG) PC brand for the phone, and it already looks like the most feature-rich device for this market niche yet.

 The Asus ROG Phone has the Qualcomm Snapdragon 845 chipset inside, but with a clock speed boost to 2.96Ghz (the normal speed for the processor is 2.8Ghz).
 It has a 6-inch AMOLED 2,160 x 1,080 display with a 90Hz refresh rate.
 While that’s higher than the normal 60Hz rate on most phones, it doesn’t match the 120Hz rate on the older Razer Phone.
 It’s being sold with 8GB of RAM, either 128GB or 512GB of onboard storage and a 4,000mAh battery.
 Look for a dual 12MP and 8MP rear camera setup on this gaming phone, along with an 8MP front-facing camera and dual speakers on the front.